There are several ways to have a sustainable lifestyle, but you can even help the City become sustainable.

 No Mow May

 On April 26, 2021, the Common Council approved Resolution No. R-21-022 recognizing May of 2021 as No Mow May to encourage all citizens to support efforts to protect pollinators.
-To help protect pollinators, the City will suspend enforcement of length of lawns and grasses until June 1, 2021.
-The suspension of the enforcement will allow pollinator species to emerge and early flowering grasses to establish to benefit the pollinators.
+In January of 2022, the Common Council approved a permanent suspension for May of each year for the enforcement of the length of lawns and grasses until June 1, 2021.
+The suspension of the enforcement allowed pollinator species to emerge and early flowering grasses to establish to benefit the pollinators.

 There are multiple opportunities to learn how to become more sustainable.
 The Verona Public Library website hosts lots of events.
 Some of the events even relate to sustainability such as making and using compost in your backyard, storm water management, organic techniques for growing vegetables, and using herbs creatively.
 They even have events for children such as Eco Makers that recycle materials into a project.